shuqike/dataval/README.md

 # dataval

+## Motivation

+Why do we need to consider an online setting for data valuation?

 > Machine learning is going real-time ...
 Latency matters, especially for user-facing applications.
 In 2009, Google’s experiments demonstrated that increasing web search latency 100 to 400 ms reduces the daily number of searches per user by 0.2% to 0.6%.
 In 2019, Booking.com found that an increase of 30% in latency cost about 0.5% in conversion rates — “a relevant cost for our business.”
 >
 > ---Chip Huyen

+Why do we need to consider vector database?
+Search engine provides a nice online setting.
+There are some use cases:

+> - Semantic text search: Convert text data into vector embeddings using an NLP transformer such as a sentence embedding model, then index and search through those vectors using Pinecone.
+> - Generative question-answering: Retrieve relevant contexts to queries from Pinecone and pass these to a generative model like OpenAI to generate an answer backed by real data sources.
+> - Hybrid search: Perform semantic and keyword search over your data in one query and combine the results for more relevant results.
+> - Image similarity search: Transform image data into vector embeddings and build an index with Pinecone.
+Then convert query images into vectors and retrieve similar images.
+> - Product recommendations: Generate product recommendations for ecommerce based on vectors representing users.
+>
+> ---Pinecone Document

 ## Implementation plan

 - [ ] Online supervised learning
 - [ ] Online Truncated Monte Carlo
+- [ ] Connect the data valuation to vector database

 ## Libraries